rcs/kittyStatus/README.md

 Open http://kittystatus/[code] and you'll get an http response back with that status code set.

+If you open them in a browser, you'll see wonderful things.

 Demo available at [kittystatus.herokuapp.com](http://kittystatus.herokuapp.com) .

 Examples: